-On May 9, 2018, the Company received a Demand Letter from UBC for an outstanding balance owed at that time by the Company to UBC of \$2.1 million.
-The Company has worked with UBC since that time to establish a payment plan for the balance owed.
+On May 9, 2018, the Company received a Demand Letter from a vendor for an outstanding balance owed at that time of \$2.1 million.
+The Company has worked with the vendor since that time to establish a payment plan for the balance owed.